History of Northwest Territories capital cities: Regina (1883–1905)

-After Edgar Dewdney ordered that the government be moved south to meet the railway in Regina, it was confirmed as the new territorial capital on March 27, 1883.
+After Dewdney ordered that the government be moved south to meet the railway in Regina, it was confirmed as the new territorial capital on March 27, 1883.
 Construction of a new legislature began.
 In Regina, the government continued to grow as the size of the settlement increased rapidly.
 The legislature had the most sitting members in Northwest Territories history after the fifth general election in 1902.

 The government in Regina struggled to deliver services to the vast territory.
 The influx of settlers and responsibility for the Klondike, as well as constant fighting with the federal government over limited legislative powers and minimal revenue collection, hampered the effectiveness of government.
 The government during this period slowly released powers to the elected members.
 In 1897, after control of the executive council was ceded to elected members from the Lieutenant-Governors, a short-lived period of party politics evolved that challenged the consensus model of government that had been used since 1870.

 The territorial government under the leadership of Premier Frederick Haultain struck a deal with the federal Government of Canada in early 1905 to bring provincial powers to the territories.
 This led to the creation of the provinces of Saskatchewan and Alberta from the southernmost and most populous areas of the territory.
 The Northwest Territories, reduced to its northern, lightly populated hinterland, continued to exist under the 1870s constitutional status under control of the federal government.
 A new council was convened in Ottawa, Ontario, to deal with the region.

 The Territorial Administration Building was declared a historical site by the Saskatchewan government after it was restored by the Saskatchewan Government in 1979, the building remains standing to this day.
 The territorial government would not have another permanent legislature of its own design until 1993.
 After 1905, Regina continued to serve as capital for the province of Saskatchewan.